Skip to content

 I hope you realise by now that you are buying a service as much as a product.

-“Honestly we don’t make any money out of not selling stuff when customers ask for it and everyone else tells them they need some.
+“We don’t make any money out of not selling stuff when customers ask for it and everyone else tells them they need some.
 It is your decision though.”I quote to complete the job properly and not have to come back and fix it.

 Funny thing about insulation brand names.
 Steel wool doesn’t have any wool in it.
 Two-dollar gold coins aren’t made of gold.
 Earthwool® isn’t from a sheep.
 Gold Batts® aren’t actually gold (just a tint on them).
 I’m not knocking anyone’s product, just having a chuckle at the names.
 What matters is what’s inside the bag, and that’s where it gets interesting.